Sevsk, Bryansk Oblast: History

 In the XVIII century, the defensive importance of Sevsk as a border town weakened, as the borders were moved to the south and west.
 It organizes the civil administration.
 The city was granted a coat of arms and a general development plan.
 Military people are settling on the outskirts of the city.
 In Sevsk and its environs, there are still Streletskaya, Pushkarnaya, Soldatskaya Sloboda, and the village of Reitarovka.

-With the division of Russia into provinces, Sevsk was included in the Kiev province, in which in 1719 became the center of Sevsk province, which included 9 cities: Sevsk, Trubchevsk, Bryansk, Karachev, Kromy, Rylsk, Putivl, Nedrigailov and Kamenny with their districts (uyezds).
+With the division of Russia into provinces, Sevsk was included in the Kiev Governorate, in which in 1719 became the center of Sevsk province, which included 9 cities: Sevsk, Trubchevsk, Bryansk, Karachev, Kromy, Rylsk, Putivl, Nedrigailov and Kamenny with their districts (uyezds).
 In 1727 Sevsk was transferred to Belgorod province, divided into three provinces, of which Sevsk province was the most populous (out of the 700 thousand population of the province, it accounted for 300 thousand).

 In 1778 Sevsk becomes the center of Sevsky uyezd as part of Orel Viceroyalty.
 At this time, it was decided to rebuild the city according to a new plan, breaking it into regular squares.
 The inhabitants of the city were engaged in crafts, trade and Yamsky craft.

 In the 1880s, the first railway line ran through Sevsky uyezd, but Sevsk itself was left out of it, which affected the development of industry and trade.
 At the same time, much has been done in the improvement of the city: water supply was carried out, the central streets were gas-lit, the main street was paved with cobblestones.
 In the eastern part of the city, on the high bank of the Seva, a building of the zemstvo council was built.
 In the north-western part of the city in 1913, a large two-story building was erected, specially designed for the Sevsky Real School, established in 1909.
 The school became one of the cultural centers of the city, where literary evenings were held, concerts were arranged, and amateur performances were staged.
 In 1917, the mathematician Ivan Petrovsky, future rector of Moscow State University, graduated from the school.

 1 October 1941 as part of Operation Typhoon 2nd panzer group Guderian, Heinz Wilhelm / Guderian Army Group "Center" broke through the defense of its central sector 13th army Of the Bryansk Front A. I. Eremenko to the full depth and advanced 60 km.
 On 1 October, 24th Motorized Corps occupied Sevsk.
 The city was liberated by the 2nd Panzer Army on 2 March 1943 as part of the Dmitriev-Sevskaya operation, but on 27 March was again captured by the Germans.
 Finally released in September 1943 as part of the Bryansk operation.